phone

 • You will be transferred from your hotel to your departure airport

-The Willis Tower: The Willis Tower (colloquial: Sears Tower, its name for 36 years) is a 110-story, 1,450-foot (442.1 m) skyscraper in Chicago.
-At completion in 1973, it surpassed the World Trade Center in New York to become the tallest building in the world, a title it held for nearly 25 years; it was the tallest building in the Western Hemisphere for 41 years, until the new One World Trade Center surpassed it in 2014. (from Wikipedia)
+The Willis Tower (aka; the Sears Tower, its name for 36 years) is a 110-story, 1,450-foot (442.1 m) skyscraper in Chicago.
+At completion in 1973, it surpassed the World Trade Center in New York to become the tallest building in the world, a title it held for nearly 25 years.
+It was the tallest building in the Western Hemisphere for 41 years, until the new One World Trade Center surpassed it in 2014. (from Wikipedia)

 Dinners

-Uno's Pizza: (Here lies the controversy) Who invented Chicago's deep-dish pizza?
+Uno's Pizza and Grill (Pizza, steaks, seafood, pasta, salads, and more).
+Here in lies the controversy: Who invented Chicago's deep-dish pizza?
 The first Uno's was established in 1943 by Ike Sewell and Ric Riccardo, in the River North neighborhood of Chicago.
 Sewell claimed to have originated the deep-dish pizza style, but many believe that Rudy Malnati, the father of Lou Malnati, invented the deep-dish pizza while working for Sewell.
 Sewell opened two additional restaurants in response to Pizzeria Uno's popularity.
 Pizzeria Due opened one block north of the original Pizzeria Uno location in 1955 (Uno and Due are Italian for one and two).

 The Palmer House: Opened September 26, 1871 and burned down 13 days later on October 9, 1871 in the Great Chicago Fire.
 Palmer immediately rebuilt and constructed one of the fanciest hotels worldwide in post-fire Chicago.
-Built mainly of iron and brick, the hotel was widely advertised as "The World's Only Fireproof Hotel.
+Built mainly of iron and brick, the hotel was widely advertised as "The World's Only Fireproof Hotel".
 The Palmer House was the city's first hotel with elevators and the first hotel with electric light bulbs and telephones in the guest rooms.
 It has also been dubbed the longest continuously operating hotel in North America.
-And, the Chocolate Brownie was invented by Bertha Palmer in 1893
+The Chocolate Brownie was invented by Bertha Palmer in 1893.

 The Green Door Tavern in Uptown: In 1872, immediately following the Great Chicago Fire of 1871, James McCole built a two-story balloon frame wooden structure.
 Following the fire, Chicago passed a fire code ordinance prohibiting construction of wooden commercial buildings in the Central Business District.
 The Green Door is one of the few remaining frame structures built prior to the fire ordinance.
 The "racking" (leaning) of the building occurred shortly after the building settled and has been that way for over 100 years.
 The green door has been serving alcohol since 1921.
 The "green door" signified a speakeasy during prohibition and the business has retained the name ever since.
 Some of the interior design and fixtures date back to 1921.